-Uahitat Tunca Habitat Types (Vulnerability Index 10-1 in order of decreasing vulnerability to oil spill damage; a rating of 10 indicates extremely high vulnerability to oil pollution whilst a rating of 1 indicates that the shoreline will not experience extreme damage and is likely to be self cleansing) 10 - Saltmarshes / Reedbeds √ 7 - Gravel Beach ✓ 4/3 - Coarse/Fine Sand Beaches √ 9 - Sheltered Tidal Flats ets ✓ 6 - Mixed Sand & Gravel Beach ✓ 2 - Eroding Wave Cu (Shore) Platform 2 - Eroding Wave Cut (Shore) Platform ✓ 8 - Sheltered Rocky Coa ast 5 - Exposed Compacted Tidal Flats ✓ 1 - Exposed Rocky Headland Rocky Shores 9.59 % Sand Shores and sh ingle sh ores 11% , D Tidal Flats( mud and compac ted sand tidal flats) 74% 0 Salt Marshes 4.59 % Habitat Types where colonisation by halophytic plants, i.e. plants which are adapted to high salinities are able to withstand immersion in sea water, takes place.
+Table 9.1 Environmental Sensitivity of the Firth of Forth Habitat Types (Vulnerability Index 10-1 in order of decreasing vulnerability to oil spill damage; a rating of 10 indicates extremely high vulnerability to oil pollution whilst a rating of 1 indicates that the shoreline will not experience extreme damage and is likely to be self-cleansing) 10 - Saltmarshes / Reedbeds ✓ 7 - Gravel Beach ✓ 4/3 - Coarse/Fine Sand Beaches 9 - Sheltered Tidal Flat CS. ✓ 6 - Mixed Sand & Gravel Beach ✓ 2 - Eroding Wave Cut (Shore) Platform 8 - Sheltered Rocky Co ast 5 - Exposed Compacted Tidal Flats ✓ 1 - Exposed Rocky Headland Rocky Shores 9.50 % Sand Shores and sh ingle sho ores 11% 0 Tidal Flats(mud and d com прас ted sand tidal flats) 74% 6 Salt Marshes 4.59 % Habitat Types SALTMARSHES Saltmarshes develop on intertidal land within the range of the normal spring tides, where colonisation by halophytic plants, i.e. plants which are adapted to high salinities are able to withstand immersion in sea water, takes place.
 Important areas of saltmarsh are supported at Kinneil Kerse, Skinflats, Tyninghame and Aberlady.
 Dumbarnie Links contains the largest area of saltmarsh on the north shore of Firth of Forth.
 The largest area of pioneer saltmarsh in the Forth occurs on Alloa Inch.
 Saltmarsh communities in the Forth are characteristically zoned from low to high water mark and are dominated by sea aster Aster tripolium , common saltmarsh grass Puccinellia maritima , saltmarsh rush Juncus gerardii , and sea club-rush Scirpus maritimus .
 Several of the saltmarsh plant communities are scarce in the east coast of Scotland.
 Beach head saltmarsh occurs at scattered localities at Blackness Bay, Burntisland Bay, Torry Bay, and Ruddons Point.
 Here, greater sea- Spurrey spergularia media, sea plantain Plantago maritima , glasswort Salicornia europaea and sea arrowgrass SHELTERED TIDAL FLATS Triglochin maritima are common The Firth of Forth includes extensive sheltered tidal flats which are biologically very productive.
 The mudflats are invertebrate rich and form important feeding grounds for the abundant waders and wildfowl in the Forth.
 Mussel beds occur on the lower shores in some areas and marine algae such as Fucus, Ascophyllum and Enteromorpha species, and eelgrass Zostera species are supported on these mudflats.
 On the north bank Torry Bay mudflats are characterised by the polychaete worm Manayunkia aestuarina; and support extensive carpets of the nationally scarce eelgrasses Zostera angustifolia, Z marina, Z noltii.
 The mudflats are interspersed with rocky and stony areas which support communities of marine algae Fucus, Ascophylium and Enteromorpha species.
 Scattered mussel beds occupy the lower intertidal shore at Torry Bay On the south bank extensive tidal mudflats occur at Skinflats, Kinneil Karse, Blackness Bay and the Forth Bridge to Granton shores.
 It is also thought that some of these flats are nursery grounds for various commercial fish stocks.
 COMPACTED TIDAL FLATS There are extensive sandy areas throughout the Firth of Forth including Largo Bay, Pettycur Bay, Drum Sands, Gosford bay, Aberlady Bay and Gullane Bay.